jnbdz/gstreamer-quickstarts/README.md

 # gstreamer-quickstarts
 GStreamer quickstarts

+## Acronym
+- **OTT:** over-the-top - *is a means of providing television and film content over the internet at the request and to suit the requirements of the individual consumer.
+The term itself stands for “over-the-top”, which implies that a content provider is going over the top of existing internet services.* ([source](https://www.telestream.net/video/solutions/what-is-ott.htm))

 ## Media Streaming Standards
 - [MPEG transport stream | Wikipedia](https://en.wikipedia.org/wiki/MPEG_transport_stream) - *MPEG transport stream (MPEG-TS, MTS) or simply transport stream (TS) is a standard digital container format for transmission and storage of audio, video, and Program and System Information Protocol (PSIP) data.[5]
 It is used in broadcast systems such as DVB, ATSC and IPTV.*  (file extension: `.ts, .tsv, .tsa, .m2t`, mime type: `video/MP2T`) (example of content generator: [MP4Box | Wikipedia](https://en.wikipedia.org/wiki/MP4Box) used by [Télécom Paris | Wikipedia](https://en.wikipedia.org/wiki/T%C3%A9l%C3%A9com_Paris))
 - [Dynamic Adaptive Streaming over HTTP | Wikipedia](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP) - *Dynamic Adaptive Streaming over HTTP (DASH), also known as MPEG-DASH, is an adaptive bitrate streaming technique that enables high quality streaming of media content over the Internet delivered from conventional HTTP web servers.*